HAWAII OPEN PRESENTED BY THE HAWAI’I TOURISM AUTHORITY

 – December 27-29, 2019 –

-The Hawaii Open presented by the Hawaii Tourism Authority is a three-day professional tennis tournament held December 21-23, 2018, at the Blaisdell Arena in beautiful Honolulu, Hawaii.
-Now in its third year, the Hawaii Open tennis tournament began as a Women’s Tennis Association (WTA) 125K Series Event.
-Thanks to the strong support of the community in Hawaii and beyond, the tournament is now proud to include a men’s singles tournament for the first time in 2018.
-The Hawaii Open currently serves as an internationally televised invitational to kick off the 2019 tournament season, bringing together the Hawaii community and attracting fans from around the world to celebrate great tennis in downtown Honolulu.
+The Hawaii Open presented by the Hawaii Tourism Authority is a three-day professional tennis tournament held December 20-22, 2019, at the Blaisdell Arena in beautiful Honolulu, Hawaii.
+Now in its fourth year, the Hawaii Open tennis tournament began as a Women’s Tennis Association (WTA) 125K Series Event.
+Thanks to the strong support of the community in Hawaii and beyond, the tournament was proud to include a men’s singles tournament for the first time in 2018.
+The Hawaii Open currently serves as an internationally televised invitational to kick off the new tennis season, bringing together the Hawaii community and attracting fans from around the world to celebrate great tennis in downtown Honolulu.

-The 2018 Hawaii Open featured three rounds of single-elimination matches will be played over three days in a best two-out-of-three set format.
-Third sets will be played as a tie break with the first to 10 points declared the winner.
-Unique to the Hawaii Open, player coaches will be mic’ed up, seated on-court, and fully permitted to coach during matches.
-Match play begins Friday, Dec.
-21 at 11 a.m., with two men’s matches and two women’s matches.
-Saturday semifinals will also include two men’s matches and two women’s matches.
-Championship Sunday features women’s and men’s championship matches and championship trophy presentations.
+The 2018 Hawaii Open featured three rounds of single-elimination matches played over three days in a best two-out-of-three set format.
+Third sets were played as a tie break with the first to 10 points declared the winner.
+Unique to the Hawaii Open, player coaches were mic’ed up, seated on-court, and fully permitted to coach during matches.

 Owned and operated by Ben and Kyla Goldsmith, the Hawaii Open showcases some of the world’s top tennis players for three days of high-energy match play.
 Passionate about tennis and community building, tournament Director Ben Goldsmith wanted to bring high-profile players to the beautiful island of Oahu.
 CEO and CFO Kyla Goldsmith strives to create an inclusive event for the local community that also attracts visitors from around the world to appreciate both the Hawaii Open and it’s incredible setting.